 In some instances, families are reluctant to share their housing status.
 Please note, we only collect this information on housing status to better serve the child.
-Once we learn that a scholar is homeless as defined by the McKinney Vento Act, we provide services that children are eligible for including transportation, free school meals, counseling if needed, and free after school services, which we also provide for all children at Promise Academy.
+Once we learn that a scholar is homeless as defined by the McKinney Vento Act, we provide services that children are eligible for including transportation, free school meals, counseling if needed, and free after school services, which we also provide for all children at HCZ Promise Academy.
 Additionally, we offer limited services to the parent/guardian of the homeless scholar.

 New scholars entering kindergarten are generally enrolled based on our lottery preference.
-If a scholar who is homeless would like to apply to Promise Academy Charter School, his/her application will be accorded a preference in the admission lottery, if CSD 5 is where he/she was last permanently housed or if CSD 5 is where his/her temporary housing is located.
+If a scholar who is homeless would like to apply to HCZ Promise Academy Charter School, his/her application will be accorded a preference in the admission lottery, if CSD 5 is where he/she was last permanently housed or if CSD 5 is where his/her temporary housing is located.
 We enroll homeless scholars even if the scholar is unable to produce the records normally required for enrollment (such as previous academic records, medical records, proof-of-residency, birth certificates or other documentation).
 We contact the school last attended by the scholar for relevant academic records or other necessary information.
-With respect to enrollment in charter schools and pre-kindergarten programs where the lottery application deadline for seats has passed but the lottery has not been held yet, the scholar will be placed on the school's waitlist, if one exists, comparable to other students in the district and consistent with any applicable laws, regulations, or policies.
+With respect to enrollment in charter schools and pre-kindergarten programs where the lottery application deadline for seats has passed but the lottery has not been held yet, the scholar who is homeless will be entered into the lottery.
+If the lottery has been held, the scholar will be placed on the school's waitlist, if one exists, comparable to other students in the district and consistent with any applicable laws, regulations, or policies.

-If the scholar needs to obtain immunization shots, we notify the parent/guardian that immunizations are missing and the health center at Promise Academy will assist the family to access immunization services.
+If the scholar needs to obtain immunization shots, we notify the parent/guardian that immunizations are missing and the health center at HCZ Promise Academy will assist the family to access immunization services.

-In cases where a scholar who is currently attending Promise Academy becomes displaced, enrollment for that scholar will continue including those scholars who are temporarily residing outside of the New York City area.
+In cases where a scholar who is currently attending HCZ Promise Academy becomes displaced, enrollment for that scholar will continue including those scholars who are temporarily residing outside of the New York City area.